 Mix vanilla wafer crumbs, butter and sugar in medium bowl until well blended.
 Press evenly into bottom of 9-inch springform pan.
 Chill crust in freezer at least 10 minutes.

-Meanwhile, make the filling: Place the cream cheese in the bowl of a stand mixer fitted with a paddle attachment, and beat over medium speed until it is smooth, creamy, and free of lumps.
+Meanwhile, make the filling: Mix the lemon juice and gelatine and let sit for 2 - 3 minutes.
+Place the cream cheese in the bowl of a stand mixer fitted with a paddle attachment, and beat over medium speed until it is smooth, creamy, and free of lumps.
 Beat in the condensed milk a little at a time, scraping the bottom and sides of the bowl occasionally.
-Beat in the lemon juice and vanilla.
+Beat in the lemon juice and gelatine mixture and vanilla.

 Divide the cheesecake into 3 portions (each should be about 2 cups).
 Add 1- 2 drops of gel food coloring into each portion and mixing until the color is smooth and uniform.